psztrnk/rig/README.md

 # RIG: Random Identity Generator

 A PHP application to generate random European identities.
-It is so random, that we need a mathematician to calculate the number of possible identites.
+It is so random, that we need a mathematician to calculate the number of possible identities.

 Oh, look, we have one\*: